Monte-Carlo/Moments micro-macro Parareal method for unimodal and bimodal scalar McKean-Vlasov SDEs: Introduction and motivation

+\paragraph{Monte Carlo sampling methods for Euler-Maruyama} Let $\Phi$ be a user-chosen function.
+The expectation of a quantity of interest $\mathbb{E}[\Phi(\bar X)]$ can be estimated by computing the sample average of Q different $P$-particle ensembles:

+\begin{remark}[About expectations] In \eqref{equation_MC_estimator}, the expectation $\mathbb E_P$ goes over the particles in one ensemble.
+In practice, the expectation $\mathbb E$ over all ensembles is approximated by $\mathbb E \approx \mathbb E_Q$ where $Q$ is a finite number of ensembles.
+In the sequel, we will always work with finite $P$-particle ensembles, but we will not complicate the notation by writing $\mathbb E_P$ (for the mean) and $\mathbb V_P$ (for the variance), instead we will just write $\mathbb E$ and $\mathbb V$.
+For classical SDEs, $P$ can be safely put to 1 and then $Q$ refers to the number of independent particles in the Monte Carlo method. \end{remark}

-The Monte Carlo simulation of SDEs can be computationally expensive.
+The Monte Carlo simulation of McKean-Vlasov SDEs can be computationally expensive.
 Moment ODEs have been presented in \cite[p.
 139]{jazwinski_stochastic_1970} as a cheap alternative for SDEs without mean-field coupling.
-They have been used, for instance, to model the stochastic spiking of neural networks in \cite{rodriguez_statistical_1996}.
-The solution to these ODEs requires no sampling, and therefore is much cheaper than a stochastic particle simulation.
-However, they come at the cost of a model error.
-As an example, the solution to moment ODEs may be nonphysical if the distribution function $p(x)$ is not concentrated and symmetric around its mean point \cite{rodriguez_statistical_1996}, see also \cite{schnoerr_validity_2014}.
-SDEs with bimodal (and, more generally, multimodal) particle distributions are especially challenging.
+Moment ODEs have been used, for instance, to model the stochastic spiking of neural networks in \cite{rodriguez_statistical_1996}.
+The solution to these ODEs requires no sampling, and therefore is much cheaper than a stochastic particle simulation, but these ODEs contain a model error.